drozas/drupal_planet_archive/README.md

 Drupal Planet Archive
 =====================

 Retrieve and display links from articles published at Drupal Planet (https://www.drupal.org/planet).
+Running instance available at: http://www.davidrozas.com/lab/drupal_planet_archive.php

 This archive has been designed for researching purposes for the PhD thesis: "Drupal as Commons-Based Peer Production community: an ethnographic perspective".
 SOME OF THE POSTS WHICH MIGHT HAVE BEEN PUBLISHED IN DRUPAL PLANET DURING THIS PERIOD MIGHT NOT APPEAR IN THIS ARCHIVE.